ChrisNeedham200/loadimpact-docs/jekyll/_v3/monitoring-agents/load-impacts-open-source-monitoring-agents.md

 ### FAQs

-#### How do the Server Monitoring Agents communicate with Load Impact?
+#### How do the Server Monitoring Agents communicate with LoadImpact?

-Load Impact servers never contact the server monitoring agents.
-It is the other way around - the agents contact Load Impact regularly.
+LoadImpact servers never contact the server monitoring agents.
+It is the other way around - the agents contact LoadImpact regularly.
 Since most firewalls allow outgoing HTTP connections, this generally ensures that the data can be sent to our servers.
 If you have outgoing firewall rules, please allow outgoing **port 443 against api.loadimpact.com** in your firewall.

-The agents contact Load Impact every few minutes.
-If our system sees you are logged in to your Load Impact account we will tell the agents to start contacting us a little more frequently.
+The agents contact LoadImpact every few minutes.
+If our system sees you are logged in to your LoadImpact account we will tell the agents to start contacting us a little more frequently.
 This is to minimize the waiting time for tests to start with monitoring agents.

 When a test is started with an agent configured, we will wait for that agent to contact us as described above.
 When it does - by sending us an HTTP request - we will respond to the agent to begin collecting data and sending it to us.
 This is considered active mode - collecting data and transmitting it to us continuously throughout the load test (using HTTP).
 When the test is complete, we will tell the agent to stop collecting data.
 When you logout from loadimpact.com, we will also tell the agent to contact us less frequently.